jsm1306/RAG_Testing/rag-chat/README.md

-# 🔮 RAG Chat BASS - AI-Powered Course Assistant
+# 🔮 RAG Chat - AI-Powered Course Assistant

 A professional RAG (Retrieval-Augmented Generation) chatbot built for the **3-1 Course Big Data Engineering** curriculum.
 This application leverages Langflow for RAG pipeline orchestration and features a modern cyberpunk-inspired UI with animated network visualizations.